dekoza/mtgpl/docs/_sources/AFR.rst.txt

    When Tiamat enters the battlefield, if you cast it, search your library for up to five Dragon cards not named Tiamat that each have different names, reveal them, put them into your hand, then shuffle.

-:mtgtip:`Trelasarra, Moon Dancer<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/6/f6a4b54c-a8fa-464e-a3dd-f3f3a08606f5.jpg?1625457314|https://scryfall.com/card/afr/236/trelasarra-moon-dancer?utm_source=api>`
+:mtgtip:`Trelasarra, Moon Dancer<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/6/f6a4b54c-a8fa-464e-a3dd-f3f3a08606f5.jpg?1625679688|https://scryfall.com/card/afr/236/trelasarra-moon-dancer?utm_source=api>`
-   Whenever you gain life, put a +1/+1 counter on Trelasarra Moon Dancer and scry 1.
+   Whenever you gain life, put a +1/+1 counter on Trelasarra, Moon Dancer and scry 1.
 (Look at the top card of your library.
 You may put that card on the bottom of your library.)

 :mtgtip:`Triumphant Adventurer<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/1/214d3167-4eea-42a1-a464-ddff59843142.jpg?1625106795|https://scryfall.com/card/afr/237/triumphant-adventurer?utm_source=api>`